ryanmburns93/web_scraping_tools/README.md

-# Gartner NLP Data Acquisition
+# Work Webscraping Tools/Data Acquisition

 This repository is designed to provide automated scripts which have been helpful for accessing videos and transcripts from various platforms.
 The relevant scripts included are listed below with a brief description.